devedevo/blog/README.md

 # My website at scheel.dev
+Jekyll based blog.
+Hosted on GitHub Pages with blog posts written in Markdown.

 This is the source code of my website and the Jekyll theme at [scheel.dev](https://scheel.dev) hosted at GitHub Pages.
 Based on a Jekyll template [Cayman](https://github.com/pages-themes/cayman) which then got many extensions by me.
 Cayman is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/cayman).

 To run this blog at [scheel.dev](https://scheel.dev) the following things are involved: